john-zhuangzhuang-li/coffee-machines/README.md

 # Cup bottomless

 This project aims at building an album site with a load-more button and upload feature for Next JS, Typescript, Firebase, and Chakra UI practices.
+View the demo [here](https://coffee-machines.vercel.app/) on a computer or mobile device!

 ## Description